What is the Modulator?

 Modulator Housing Assembly Part Numbers

 It’s a good idea to have a backup on-hand and avoid production interruption.
-To order a replacement modulator assembly for your blaster, contact Customer Service at email@example.com or 1-800-796-6626.
+To order a replacement modulator assembly for your blaster, contact Customer Service via email or call 1-800-796-6626.

 - AccuFlo® modulator assembly (Part No. MB2250)